A-Z of health

-An ileostomy is a surgical procedure to link the end of the small intestine to an opening in the abdomen (stoma) or to an internal pouch.
+An ileostomy is where the small intestine (small bowel) is diverted through an opening in the abdomen (tummy).

-An ileostomy is a relatively common surgery.
-In England, an estimated 9,000 are carried out by the NHS each year.
+Ileostomy procedures are relatively common in the UK.
+In England, over 9,000 such operations are carried out each year.

 When is an ileostomy needed?

 Ileostomies are formed to either temporarily or permanently stop digestive waste passing through the full length of the small intestine or colon.